Having celebrated its 1,000th birthday back in 2010, Hanoi is without doubt one of Asia’s most historic cities — and one of the most charming.

 At the other end of the culinary spectrum, pull up a stool at any of the hundreds of tiny pho noodle houses that line Hanoi’s streets.
 If you’re not game to go totally local, even the Pho 24 restaurant chain is a good option.
 Pick a venue that’s busy and don’t be shy.
 You’ll invariably be seated at one of several rows of functional stainless steel communal tables with any number of local diners.
 Take up your chop sticks with gusto and dig in.

 For those wanting to get a good feed and give something back at the same time, head to Vietnamese/Australian social enterprise Koto.
-The restaurant provides underprivileged and at-risk youths with training in hospitality and some much-needed life skills.
+The restaurant provides underprivileged and at-risk youths with training in hospitality, alongside much-needed life skills.

-If you want to take home some Vietnamese culinary know-how, the Hanoi Cooking Centre has classes that focus on different geographical regions and classic dishes.
+If you want to take some Vietnamese culinary know-how home with you, the Hanoi Cooking Centre offers classes that focus on different geographical regions and classic dishes.

 Street food is an integral part of Vietnam’s culinary scene.
-Street eats are cheap, bountiful, mostly delicious and occasionally a little strange.
+Street eats are cheap, bountiful, mostly delicious, occasionally a little strange or downright confronting.
 Remember the golden rules of dining al fresco on the street: clean water source present; food freshly cooked.
-Tick those two prerequisites off, then try everything!

 Ways to relax in Hanoi